-The Fitbit Charge 4 and the Fitbit Versa 2 are very different devices.
+The Fitbit Charge 4 and the Fitbit Versa 2 are very different but best fitness tracking devices in the market now.
 One of the most noticeable differences that are glaring: Charge 4 is made to look like a fitness band, whereas the Versa 2 is like a smartwatch.

 While both of them are made from the same material, i.e., aluminum, they are very different in functionalities and specs.
 These two devices are made for entirely different audiences.
 In this article on Fitbit Charge 4 vs Fitbit Versa 2, Let us look at how these devices differ in many ways and which device is suitable for someone, while which is not.

 - Fitbit Charge 4 and Fitbit Charge 3 Comparison.